Subject Description

 Interdisciplinary Humanities Emphasis

-The Interdisciplinary Humanities Emphasis offers another way for students to explore topics of enduring importance through a variety of perspectives allowing students to customize their academic experiences while fulfilling core and graduation requirements.
+The Interdisciplinary Humanities Emphasis allows students to explore topics of enduring importance and to customize their academic experiences while fulfilling requirements.